Regrow hair in as few as 3-6 months

 During childhood and adolescence, DHT plays a key role in the development of your male secondary sex characteristics, like a deep, masculine voice and your facial and body hair.

-As you get older, DHT becomes less critical to your development, but your body still produces it in small amounts.
+As you get older, DHT becomes less critical to your growth and development, but your body still produces it in small amounts.

 DHT and a Thinning Hairline